Inquiry CartInquiry Cart

 Q: Does QSFP-DD and OSFP Differ in Functions?

 A: Both QSFP-DD and OSFP transceivers facilitate the same use case of 400 Ether but the difference lies within their sizes.
-QSFP-DD operates on a smaller form factor as it is designed as being backwards compatible to existing QSFP ports which allows for an easier upgrade, while OSFP is in form of a large factor meaning an increase in space requirements but this does endorse better thermal performance alongside additional power handling capabilities.
+QSFP-DD uses a smaller form factor and is designed to be backward compatible with existing QSFP ports, allowing for easier upgrades.
+In contrast, OSFP adopts a larger form factor.
+This increases space requirements but offers better thermal performance and allows for higher power handling.
 The decision on applying either QSFP-DD or OSFP depends on the requirements set in place by the network as well as the infrastructure availability.

 Q: Is it possible to place QSFP28 transceivers in a QSFP-DD port?